-Laissez-faire Monopoly Regulated market Data trust/ Foundation Decentralized data Description Business and actors are left to themselves to explore options.
-Everything goes that does not explicitly contradict existing laws.
-A monopolist sucks up all relevant data and uses them for rent generation.
-Smart mobility data is left to business but their use and exchange is regulated.
-An independent foundation is established that has a mandate to govern big data on smart mobility for the public good A government agency manages and controls critical smart mobility data Data are transferred decentrally with blockchain technologies; regulating agency maintains standards and open access Benefits Wide open space for experiments; unforeseen cool stuff could come up Data are integrated and can fully realize their potential.
-System-wide mobility benefits realizable (less congestion, more access, etc.); sustainability possible Data integrated; Data governance detached from profit-/ power-seeking; trustworthy non-self- interested player may find it institutionally easier to integrate data Data integrated; possibly access by other government departments to provide public goods Data are secure; flexible entry of market participants; data can be shared flexibly and in trusted formats; few requirements regarding formal institutions and thus attractive solution where governance is weak Risks/ disadvantages Mostly commercial; individual personalized data is not always relevant for the objective of promoting sustainability All other actors are excluded; abuse of power likely If badly regulated it could stifle start-ups; regulation is slow and can stymie innovation and solutions Could become an empty or mismanaged shell Depends on the mandate of the agency; data abuse possible Data are not integrated centrally; technologies to enable public good provision not yet developed.
-Feasibility High Plausible Requires effort but can be done Plausible Plausible Plausible Example Let e-scooters off the chain Google or Uber acquire critical local companies, use data and size advantage to squeeze out competitors Data sharing between companies and agencies becomes mandatory within specific limits and specified compensation schemes; e-scooters are banned from sidewalks and cars from parking on- street; A small municipality without its own data-scientific resources asks for help from a foundation to optimize local public transit Ayalon Highway Ltd. becomes the de facto clearing house for smart mobility data Commuterz is a start-up that provides blockchain solutions for car- pooling for otherwise non-trusting entities.
-Specific opportunities for exporting blockchain infrastructures into Low Income Country Cities with a less incumbent legacy system What to do to get there Nothing, it happens automatically Could also happen automatically Coordinate and implement smart mobility governance between state- wide and urban ministries and agencies Institution building Empower a government agency Support interventional pilot programs; fund technology- based research
+Laissez-faire Monopoly Regulated market Data trust/ Foundation Government agency Decentralized data Description Business and actors areleft to explore options themselves.
+Everything goes that does not explicitly contradict existing laws A monopolist sucks up all relevant data and uses them for rent generation Smart mobility data is left in the hands of usinesses but their use and exchange is regulated An independent foundation is established that has a mandate to govern big data on smart mobility for the public good A government agency manages and controls critical smart mobility data Data are transferred decentrally with blockchain technologies; regulating agency maintains standards and open access Benefits Wide open space for experiments; unforeseen benefits may emerge Data are integrated and can fully realize their potential Realizable system-wide mobility benefits (less congestion, more access, etc.); sustainability possible Data integrated; Data governance detached from profit-/ power-seeking; trustworthy non-self- interested actors may find it institutionally easier to integrate data Data integrated; access possible by other government departments to provide public goods Data are secure; flexible entry of market participants; data can be shared flexibly and in trusted formats; few requirements regarding formal institutions and thus attractive solution where governance is weak Risks/ disadvantages Mostly commercial; individual personalized data are not always relevant for the objective of promoting sustainability All other actors are excluded; abuse of power likely If badly regulated it could stifle start-ups; regulation is slow and can stymie innovation and solutions Could become an empty or mismanaged shell Depends on the mandate of the agency; data abuse possible Data are not integrated centrally; technologies to enable public good provision not yet developed Feasibility High Plausible Requires effort but can be done Plausible Plausible Plausible Example Let e-scooters off the chain Google or Uber acquire critical local companies, use data and size advantage to squeeze out competitors Data sharing between companies and agencies becomes mandatory within specific limits and specified compensation schemes; e-scooters are banned from sidewalks and cars from parking on- street; A small municipality without its own data-scientific resources asks for help from a foundation to optimize local public transit Ayalon Highway Ltd. becomes the de facto clearing house for smart mobility data Commuterz is a start-up that provides blockchain solutions for car- pooling for otherwise non-trusting entities. specific opportunities for exporting blockchain infrastructures to low income countries and cities with a less incumbent legacy system What to do to get there Nothing, it happens on its own Could also happen on its own Coordinate and implement smart mobility governance among state- wide and urban ministries and agencies Institution building Empower a government agency Support interventional pilot programs; fund technology- based research